Thedongraphix/Thedongraphix/README.md

 # 💫 About Me:
-Hi there,I'm Chris a versatile and self-motivated Frontend Developer based in Kenya<br>🔭 I’m currently working on my backend skills with Node and Express js<br>👯 I’m looking to collaborate on any FrontEnd Project<br>🌱 I’m currently learning Laravel and Vuejs<br>💬 Ask me about Web Development and its related fields.<br>⚡ Fun Fact Its now or never!
+Hi there,I'm Chris a versatile and self-motivated Frontend Developer based in Kenya<br>🔭 I’m currently working on my backend skills with Node and Express js<br>👯 I’m looking forward to collaborate on any FrontEnd Project<br>🌱 I’m currently learning Laravel and Vuejs<br>💬 Ask me about Web Development and its related fields.<br>⚡ Fun Fact Its now or never!

 ## 🌐 Socials: